 Thanksgiving is a hectic time of year, that’s why it’s a great opportunity for your restaurant to be a place where guests can relax and de-stress, while still creating new memories.
 Tout these conveniences to your customers through your holiday advertising.
 Diners that know they can get a great dining experience with little hassle on Thanksgiving weekend will be more likely to stop by.

-Planning your Thanksgiving marketing now will ensure your restaurant gets a piece of all that pie this holiday season.
-Here are some key steps to begin:
+Planning your Thanksgiving marketing now will ensure your restaurant gets a piece of all that (pumpkin) pie this holiday season.
+Contact your local Valpak office to strategize a Thanksgiving-themed promotion.